raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

 Add code to make your sprite move around the stage in a forever loop, bouncing off the edges of the stage.

-Search for 'bounce' in **How to ... create sprite movement**.
+If you would like more details, search for 'bounce' in **How to ... create sprite movement**.

 --- collapse ---
 ---